Monday, July 29, 2024

 An Inquiry with the Oneness Tarot

-It was then that my friend, Yael, suggested that I engage the deck in dialogue through a series of questions.
-In this post, I delve into the insights that emerged from this unconventional interaction.
+So my friend, Yael, suggested that I engage the deck in dialogue through a series of questions.
+In this post, I consider the insights that emerged from this unusual interaction.

 Who are you?